 - Prove that they were harmed by the statement;

 - Demonstrate that the defendant did not verify the truthfulness of their assertions.

 Celebrities and public figures must meet a higher standard to win defamation lawsuits -- the standard of "actual malice."
 Go here to read more about actual malice.

 Free speech is an important consideration in U.S. defamation law.
 In many cases, individuals are unfairly asked to remove material that qualifies as free speech or fair comment.
 In those instances, the best representation to seek is a firm with both defamation prosecution and defense experience.

 Libel v.
 Slander

-There are two types of defamation.
-Libel is the publication of false statements, intended to harm, via words or images.
-The statement must be directed towards someone other than the person being defamed.
+There are two main categories of defamation: libel and slander.
+Libel is the publication of false statements via words or images.
 Slander is the verbal version of defamation.
 A malicious and false statement made by one person regarding another person is slanderous.
-Slanderous statements are known to be untrue and are spoken to inflict harm on the subject.